Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     img_alt: Picture of someone in their home enjoying home automation
     cta: Free Consultation
     desc: >-
-      Brilliant is an in-wall lighting and control system that makes it easy for homeowners, families, guests to control lighting, shades, doorbells, locks, cameras, music, climate, intercom, scenes, and more.
-It’s easy to install, integrates with the top brands in every smart home category, and transforms any house or apartment into an easy-to-use smart home.<br><br>As a Brilliant® Pro Certified installer we provide fully integrated smart home solutions.
-We deliver an easy-to-use solution that the entire household will use.
+      As a Brilliant® Pro Certified installation company, we provide fully integrated smart home solutions.
+A Brilliant system makes it easy for homeowners, families, and guests to control lighting, shades, doorbells, locks, cameras, music, climate, intercom, scenes, and more.
+It is easy to install, integrates with the top brands in every smart home category, and transforms any house or apartment into an easy-to-use smart home.

       <br><br>

       <ul>

+      <li class="text-xl ml-4" style="list-style: square;">No special wiring required</li>

       <li class="text-xl ml-4" style="list-style: square;">No hub required</li>